stefanXO/Tab-Manager-Plus/readme.md

 You can find and install this extension at the [Chrome Web Store](https://chrome.google.com/webstore/detail/eobcjlgohobbfcgabmijkdgpjkknpbbo).

-**IMPORTANT: [The old "Tab Manager"-entry in the chrome web store](https://chrome.google.com/webstore/detail/tab-manager/coonecdghnepgiblpccbbihiahajndda) has been sold to a malware company and will track all of your internet usage.
+**IMPORTANT: [The old "Tab Manager"-entry in the chrome web store](https://chrome.google.com/webstore/detail/tab-manager/coonecdghnepgiblpccbbihiahajndda) has been sold to a malware company by the developer, [VanCoding](https://github.com/VanCoding), and will track all of your internet usage.
 The source code in this repository no longer represents what is published by the malware company.**

 ### license
 MPLv2